-Employees who are regulated by the U.S. Department of Transportation (DOT) i.e. Commercial Drivers are subject to this policy and other policies covering their particular DOT agency rules and specifically written in accordance with DOT regulations.
+Employees who are regulated by the U.S. Department of Transportation (DOT) i.e. Commercial Drivers are subject to this policy and Personnel Policy 95-04 covering Federal Highway Administration agency rules and specifically written in accordance with DOT regulations.